-- The grief is so intense that she is distracted by it and cannot focus on anything else. - Friends and family are uncomfortable or concerned with the intensity of the grief and unable to give the support needed. - Thoughts and images of the death haunt the person as her mind tries to understand what happened. - The person's emotions consume her energy, and feelings persist without relief or change.
-She feels overwhelmed and exhausted by these repeating patterns.
+- The grief is so intense that they are distracted by it and cannot focus on anything else. - Friends and family are uncomfortable or concerned with the intensity of the grief and unable to give the support needed. - Thoughts and images of the death haunt the person as their mind tries to understand what happened. - The person's emotions consume their energy, and feelings persist without relief or change.
+They feel overwhelmed and exhausted by these repeating patterns.

-i) Resolving the pattern.
-Looking at the patterns of reactions can help the person know when they occur, what triggers them and what helps to settle them.
+i) Examining cyclical grief reactions.

-- Seek counseling to learn different strategies that give her a new perspective on the patterns. - Check out the reality of her disturbing thoughts with an objective person. - Discuss options and resources with her doctor, counselor or spiritual mentor if experiencing panic attacks. - ii) Managing the intensity or amount of grief.
-Understanding that the bereaved person's responses are part of the normal continuum of grief can alleviate worries about being 'crazy'.
+- Look at the patterns of reactions to see when they occur, what triggers them and what helps to settle them. - If the situation seems to be beyond what you can offer as a volunteer, contact the program coordinator and share counseling resources with the person. - ii) Managing the intensity or amount of grief.
+Understanding that the bereaved person's responses are part of the continuum of grief can alleviate worries about being 'crazy'.

 - Find safe ways to discharge excess energy and emotion, through active and creative outlets.
-Physical activities such as hitting a ball, running, chopping wood, or gardening can be a helpful release.
-Creative activities such as playing music, painting, woodworking, keeping a journal, or working on a memorial album can be beneficial outlets. - Share with others who can understand by joining a support group. - Practice prayer, meditation or visualization regularly. - Join an organization whose work is related to the loss or find ways to make restitution.
+Physical activities such as running, chopping wood or gardening can be a helpful release.
+Creative activities such as playing music, painting, and woodworking, keeping a journal, or working on a memorial album can be beneficial outlets. - Share with others who can understand by joining a support group. - Practice prayer, meditation or visualization regularly. - Join an organization whose work is related to the loss or find ways to make restitution.